Benzene and Cancer Risk

 Benzene is a potentially dangerous chemical.
 High levels of exposure can cause both short-term and long-term health effects.

-Breathing in high doses of benzene may affect the central nervous system, which can lead to drowsiness, dizziness, headaches, tremors, confusion, and/or unconsciousness.
+Breathing in high doses of benzene can affect the nervous system, which can lead to drowsiness, dizziness, headaches, tremors, confusion, and/or unconsciousness.
 Consuming foods or fluids contaminated with high levels of benzene can cause vomiting, stomach irritation, dizziness, sleepiness, convulsions, and rapid heart rate.
-In extreme cases, death may occur after inhaling or swallowing very high levels of benzene.
+In extreme cases, inhaling or swallowing very high levels of benzene can be deadly.

-Exposure to benzene liquid or vapor may irritate the skin, eyes, and throat.
-Skin exposure to benzene may result in redness and blisters.
+Exposure to benzene liquid or vapor can irritate the skin, eyes, and throat.
+Skin exposure to benzene can result in redness and blisters.

-Long-term exposure to benzene primarily harms the bone marrow, the soft, inner parts of bones where new blood cells are made.
-This may result in:
+Long-term exposure to benzene mainly harms the bone marrow, the soft, inner parts of bones where new blood cells are made.
+This can result in:

 - Anemia (a low red blood cell count), which can cause a person to feel weak and tired.

-- A low white blood cell count, which can lower the body's ability to fight infections and may even be life-threatening.
+- A low white blood cell count, which can lower the body’s ability to fight infections and might even be life-threatening.

-- A low blood platelet count, which can lead to excessive bleeding.
+- A low blood platelet count, which can lead to excess bruising and bleeding.

-There is also some evidence that long-term exposure to benzene may harm reproductive organs.
-Some women who have breathed high levels of benzene for many months have had irregular menstrual periods and ovary shrinkage, but it is not known for certain if benzene caused these effects.
+There is also some evidence that long-term exposure to benzene might harm reproductive organs.
+Some women who have breathed in high levels of benzene for many months have had irregular menstrual periods and ovary shrinkage, but it is not known for sure if benzene caused these effects.
 It is not known if benzene exposure affects the fetus in pregnant women or fertility in men.